Non-archimedean tame topology and stably dominated types: Decomposition of definable types

-In the remainder of this section, we will use the notation $\std{V}$ for the space of stably dominated types on $V$, for $V$ an $A$-definable set, introduced in \S \ref{3.1}.
-In Theorem \ref{prodef} we prove that $\std{V}$ can be canonicaly identified with a strict pro-definable set.
+In the remainder of this section, we will use the notation $\std{V}$ for the space of stably dominated types on $V$, for $V$ an $A$-definable set, introduced in \ref{ss3.1}.
+In \thmref{prodef} we prove that $\std{V}$ can be canonically identified with a strict $A$-pro-definable set. \tcb{More generally, if $V = \limproj_i V_i$ is an $A$-pro-definable set, we denote by $\std{V}$ the set of stably dominated types on $V$.
+Note that $\std{V}$ is canonically isomorphic to $\limproj_i \std{V_i}$, hence is $A$-pro-definable.}